Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Preliminaries

 The \emph{marginal distribution} over the \emph{variables of interest} $\bY \subseteq \bX$ is obtained by summing-out the irrelevant variables: $\Pr(\bY)= \sum_{\bX\difset\bY} \Pr(\bX)$.

 \subparagraph{From CPTs to Factors.}

-The strength of BNs is to represent large probability distributions compactly, and to allow for inference algorithms that handle inference without the need to construct the full joint distribution explicitly.
-CPTs alone are insufficient for this purpose, motivating the definition of a class of functions known as \emph{factors}, a general mathematical abstraction that represent both the initial parameters (the CPTs) and the partial results generated during the inference.
-Formally, a \emph{factor} $\phi$ over a set of \rvs\ $\bX$ is a function
+The strength of BNs is to represent large probability distributions compactly, and to allow for inference algorithms that do not construct the full joint distribution explicitly.
+CPTs alone are insufficient for this purpose, motivating the definition of a class of functions called \emph{factors}, a general mathematical abstraction representing both the initial parameters (the CPTs) and the partial results generated during the inference.
+Formally, a \emph{factor} $\someqfact$ over the \rvs\ $\bX$ is a function mapping each $\bx\in\setofrv{\bX}$ to a non-negative real: